 307.51 Bulimia: The essential features are episodic binge eating accompanied by an awareness that the eating pattern is abnormal, fear of not being able to stop eating voluntarily, and depressed mood and self-deprecating thoughts following the eating binges.

 This is how bulimia is classified in the most commonly used diagnostic manual of our times –the DSM (Diagnostic and Statistical Manual of Mental Disorder).
-While in some cases it might be helpful to outline some general characteristics of this condition, when working with people such descriptions are often of little or any help at all.
+While in some cases it might be helpful to outline some general characteristics of this condition, when working with people in counselling and psychotherapy such descriptions are often of little or any help at all.
 Describing eating disorders in such general terms leaves very little space for any individual implications.
 More than describing a general set of symptoms, it is important to say that the person is not a helpless victim but someone who is trying to say something through these symptoms.
 That these symptoms speak.
 When we begin thinking about symptoms in this way we can understand how problematic it is to simply remove them from a person’s life as if it were an unwanted burden.
 And indeed if we do try to get rid of the symptoms, they often return.

 What’s missing in all this is subjectivity.
 For a psychoanalyst a symptom often tells us a unique story or holds some truth, which the person may not even be aware of.
 The idea that symptoms speak is not new.
 The discovery was made by Sigmund Freud who replaced the previous therapeutic method, hypnoses, with listening.
 One of his early patients, Anna O., described it as the ‘talking cure’ and from this all the talking therapies that we know today are derived.
 Psychoanalysis however differs in that it does not provide general answers but instead tries to capture what is unique in the story of each individual.